Signed in as:

 filler@godaddy.com

-All presenters must be members of CEA.
-Membership information here: cea-web.org/membership
+NOTE: All presenters must be members of CEA or SALA.
+Membership information for CEA is here: cea-web.org/membership.
+For SALA look here: https://southasianliteraryassociation.org/membership/

 A FREE welcoming event where folks can mix, mingle, connect, and reconnect over cocktails and canapes.
 Everybody's favorite event!
 Please sign-up so we have a head count.